benallfree/pocketpages/docs/pb_hooks/pages/(main)/docs/starter-kits.md

 ## htmx

 This kit helps you get started with the [htmx](https://htmx.org/) project.
 See the [starter kit README](https://github.com/benallfree/pocketpages/blob/master/starters/htmx/README.md) for more details.

+## vscode/cursor

+This kit provides a VSCode/Cursor configuration for PocketPages.
+See the [starter kit README](https://github.com/benallfree/pocketpages/blob/master/starters/vscode/README.md) for more details.